 Biochar starts as biomass - plant matter, old wood, agricultural waste - that is pyrolyzed, or heated to high temperatures without oxygen.
 The result is a solid chunk of carbon that can no longer decay and release CO₂ back into the atmosphere.
 Biochar is an example of a CDR method that comes with an end product that can be used for many things, including as a soil amendment.
-Our biochar removals are supplied by Pacific Biochar.

 Bio-oil also starts off as biomass and undergoes fast pyrolysis.
 This results in something similar to crude oil, but with less viability as a fuel.
 Since it has a density similar to crude oil, it can be injected into wells left empty by the oil and gas industry without risk of leaking back out into the atmosphere.
 It’s basically a way of putting oil back where it came from.
 Our bio-oil removals are supplied by Charm Industrial.

 Weathering refers to the natural process whereby CO₂ comes into contact with water and alkaline minerals.
 The chemical reactions that then take place result in stable carbonate minerals that essentially trap the carbon.
 The enhanced part means that humans step in to make this happen on a faster time scale, and it’s important to note that trapping carbon in carbonate minerals is one of the safest ways we can store the excess CO₂ in the atmosphere.
 One approach uses very abundant, naturally reactive basalt rock, grinding it and letting it react with water.
 Our Enhanced Rock Weathering removals are supplied by UNDO.